Are Our 15-Minute Lunch Breaks and Strict Pay Cuts Legal? Seeking Advice on Contesting Policies

 Dear WebOps,

-There is ain't NO any legal obliagtions to the allotment of time for breaks.
-Lunch breaks can give employees, an opportunity to rest from the heavy work pressures giving them some necessary changes to work energetically with the next half of shift.
+There aren't any legal obligations regarding the allotment of time for breaks.
+Lunch breaks can give employees an opportunity to rest from the heavy work pressures, providing them with necessary changes to work energetically in the second half of the shift.

-It's up to individual employers to discrete in the best interest of the business and its employees to provide lunch or rest of the breaks.
-Some take 30 mins to 60 minutes depending on the flexi hours.
+It's up to individual employers to decide, in the best interest of the business and its employees, whether to provide lunch or other breaks.
+Some take 30 to 60 minutes, depending on flexible hours.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute